 Every roofing contractor licensed to operate in California must have a contractor license number.
 Before employing the services of any roofing contractor, ask them to provide you with their license number.
 Then hop onto the Contractors State License Board (CSLB) website and select the “check license” option.
 Next, enter the number into the box provided and click search.
 The search result will tell you the current status of the building contractor’s license and whether they are legally permitted to work in the state.

-Check The Better Business Bureau Database
+Check The Better Business Bureau Database for Licensing

 The Better Business Bureau is an agency dedicated to helping regular homeowners find contractors in their area that they can trust, including those who restore roofs.
 If you go onto the BBB’s website and search for “roofing contractors,” you can find information and reviews for all of the contracts accredited and licensed to operate in your area.
 The BBB ranks individual contractors according to a rating scale, with the top being A+.